General rules and list of documents required for personally submitting an application to foreign police (cudzinecká polícia).

 or

-Potvrdenie ubytovacieho zariadenia – place of residence confirmation.
+Potvrdenie ubytovacieho zariadenia – confirmation of accommodation.

 Handed out when living in dormitories, hostels, hotels, etc.